curl/everything-curl/usingcurl/telnet.md

 plain uploads or downloads so the usual curl paradigms have had to be stretched somewhat to make curl deal with it appropriately.

-curl sends received data to stdout and it reads input to ssend on stdin.
+curl sends received data to stdout and it reads input to send on stdin.
 The transfer is complete when the connection is dropped or when the user presses control-c.